-The Civil Service currently employs around 447,000 people across the UK (ONS, June 2019).
-It offers 15 Fast Stream graduate programmes, designed to equip candidates with the skills and knowledge to become senior members of the Civil Service.
+According to the Institute for Government, the Civil Service currently employs around 489,280 people across the UK (June 2023).
+There are 15 Civil Service Fast Stream graduate programmes, each designed to equip candidates with the skills and knowledge to become senior civil servants.

 The NHS also runs the Graduate Management Training Scheme - available in six specialisms: